-Management's assumptions regarding the recoverability of Value Added Tax ("VAT") receivable in at the end of each reporting period, is made using all relevant facts available, including past collectability, the development of VAT policies and the general economic environment of the country to determine if a write-down of the VAT is required.
+Management's assumptions regarding the recoverability of Value Added Tax ("VAT") receivable at the end of each reporting period is made using all relevant facts available, including past collectability, the development of VAT policies and the general economic environment of the country to determine if a write-down of the VAT is required.
 Collection of the amount receivable depends on processing and payment of the claims by the local government, which historically has been very slow.
-While the Corporation is still pursuing collection, with the delay in processing and collection, management determined for the year ended May 31, 2020 that it was appropriate to record the VAT to the resource property and general and administrative expenses that the VAT related to.
+While the Corporation is still pursuing collection, with the delay in processing and collection, the Company has been receiving back its VAT from prior years and as such, management has determined for the year ended May 31, 2021 that it is appropriate to record the VAT as a receivable.
 The timing and amount of the VAT ultimately collectible could be materially different from the amount recorded in the consolidated financial statements.